Skip to main content

 (= (+ 2 3) 5)

-The = function compares values for equality.
-It works with any types.
+= compares values for equality and works across any types.

 Learn more: Truth and Boolean Operations